Ji4chenLi/Multi-Task-Batch-RL/README.md

 # Multi-Task Batch RL

+TODO: you have typo, pls run the final run though a spell checker.

 This repository contains the code accompanying 'Multi-Task Batch Reinforcement Learning', that is submitted to the NeurIPS 2020

 The codes to generate the transition batch for each training tasks was by modiyfing the codes as provided in the [oac-explore](https://github.com/microsoft/oac-explore).
+TODO: specify that only SAC was run.

 The Batch RL part of this paper is based on the codes as provided in the [BCQ](https://github.com/sfujim/BCQ/tree/master/continuous_BCQ).